Country code – BB

 Located in the Lesser Antilles, it is the most easterly of the islands, lying to the east of Saint Lucia and Saint Vincent and the Grenadines.

 Spain conquered the island because that was where Columbus arrived on his first voyage in the 15th century.
 In the seventeenth century, the English turned the place into a colony of the United Kingdom.
-This situation remained until 1966 when its town declared independence on the 30 of November.
-That year he joined the UN and the Commonwealth of Nations.
+This situation remained until 1966, when its town declared independence on the 30 of November.
+That year he joined the UN and became a Commonwealth realm with Elizabeth II as Queen of Barbados and head of state, who was represented on the island by a governor-general.

 Barbados is one of the most developed countries in the Eastern Caribbean and has one of the highest per capita incomes in America.